 - day = The day to use while creating the date

-The DATE in Excel is a Worksheet (WS) function.
+The DATE is a Worksheet (WS) function.
 As a WS function, it can be entered as a part of the formula in a cell of a worksheet.
-Refer to the DATE in Excel examples given below to understand better.
+Refer to the DATE function examples given below to understand better.

-As shown in the above DATE formula for Excel, MONTH function is applied on the date represented using DATE function.
+As shown in the above DATE formula, the MONTH function is applied on the date represented using the DATE function.
 The MONTH function will return the index of the month returned by the DATE function.
-E.g. 8 in the given example.
-Cell D2 has a DATE formula for Excel applied and hence the result ‘8’.
+E.g., 8 in the given example.
+Cell D2 has a DATE formula applied and hence the result ‘8’.

 MONTH(DATE(YEAR(B3),2,29)) = 2

-As shown in the above DATE formula for excel, the DATE in excel will automatically adjust to month and year values that are out of range.
-Here, the innermost formula is YEAR with parameters as cell B3 indicating the input data, 2 is the index of February month and 29 for the day.
-In leap years, February has 29 days, so the outer Excel DATE function will return the output as 2/29/2000.
+As shown in the above DATE formula, the DATE will automatically adjust to month and year values that are out of range.
+Here, the innermost formula is YEAR with parameters as cell B3 indicating the input data, 2 is the index of February month, and 29 for the day.
+In leap years, February has 29 days, so the outer DATE function will return the output as 2/29/2000.

 Further, the result is compared with a constant ‘2’.
-If the month is 2, the DATE formula for excel returns TRUE.
-If not, the DATE formula for excel returns FALSE.
+If the month is 2, the DATE formula in excel returns TRUE.
+If not, the DATE formula returns FALSE.

 - If the year is between 0 and 1900, Excel will add 1900 to the year.

 - The day can be positive or negative.
-If day is greater than the days in the specified month, Excel will add day to the first day of the specified month.
-If day is less than or equal to zero, Excel will subtract the absolute value of the day plus 1 (i.e. ABS(day) + 1) from the first day of the specified month.
+If a day is greater than the days in the specified month, Excel will add day to the first day of the specified month.
+If a day is less than or equal to zero, Excel will subtract the absolute value of the day plus 1 (i.e., ABS(day) + 1) from the first day of the specified month.